Copies of Materials

-- If you want a technology curriculum, select the K-8 textbooks.
+- If you want a technology curriculum, select the K-12 curriculum textbooks.

-- If you want a selection of lesson plans organized by topic, grade and software, select the 55 Technology Projects Vol. I and II and arrange projects any way it suits you.
+- If you want a selection of lesson plans organized by topic, grade and software, select the PBL or lesson plan bundles that suit your projects.

 2. The curriculum seems repetitive.